-The Principal may suspend a student for up to three school days, or for up to five school days in exceptional circumstance having informed the Chairperson of the Board of Management.
+The Principal may suspend a student for up to three school days, or for up to five school days with the approval of Chairperson of the Board of Management.
 A longer term of suspension will require approval from the Board of Management.

 Where a student is suspended for a period of six or more continuous days or for a cumulative total of 20 days in one school year, the Principal is required to inform the Education Welfare Officer (EWO) who may contact the family.